 Other data points worth monitoring are delivery times and return policies.
 Offering a better service and benefits is a big differentiator that can get you more sales.

-Also, scraping product reviews can give you the necessary insights to improve your offerings or exploit common complaints to gain over your competitors’ customers.
+Also, extracting product reviews can give you the necessary insights to improve your offerings or exploit common complaints to gain over your competitors’ customers.

 Besides Amazon, scraping eBay can help you collect millions of product descriptions, titles, images, and more.
 So don’t sleep on the platform when optimizing your listings.